biocatiit/website/content/scihi/2018_nebulin.rst

         generate force.
 This condition can be recapitulated in genetically engineered mice who have mutated nebulin or entirely lack nebulin so that the muscles in these animals also show weakness.
-Investigators from the University of Arizona and the Illinois Insitute of Technology used the BioCAT beamline 18ID to study mice entirely lacking nebulin to discover the effects of nebulin on the nanoscale structure of muscle.
+Investigators from the University of Arizona and the Illinois Institute of Technology used the BioCAT beamline 18ID to study mice entirely lacking nebulin to discover the effects of nebulin on the nanoscale structure of muscle.